SteveDeJongh/survey_app/notes.md

 List of Completed surveys - individual survey listed by id and input name. individual survey details - details of survey with each individual questions answer.

+PAGES:

 Layout page:
+navbar:
   When not logged in: top nav bar start survey, log in When logged in: start survey, signout, view results

+home:
+generic paragraph

+sign_in:
+sign in form with username and password submit button

+Done:
 Database:
 Users:
   id